 And thou shalt write them upon the posts of thy house, and on thy gates.

-And when thy son asketh thee in time to come, saying, What mean the testimonies, and the statutes, and the judgments, which the Lord our God hath commanded you?
+And when thy son asketh thee in time to come, saying, What mean the testimonies, and the statutes, and the judgments, which Jehovah our God hath commanded you?

-Then thou shalt say unto thy son, We were Pharaoh's bondmen in Egypt; and the Lord brought us out of Egypt with a mighty hand:
+Then thou shalt say unto thy son, We were Pharaoh's bondmen in Egypt; and Jehovah brought us out of Egypt with a mighty hand:

-And the Lord showed signs and wonders, great and sore, upon Egypt, upon Pharaoh, and upon all his household, before our eyes:
+And Jehovah showed signs and Pharaoh, and upon all his household, before our eyes:

-And the Lord commanded us to do all these statutes, to fear the Lord our God, for our good always, that he might preserve us alive, as it is at this day.
+And Jehovah commanded us to do all these statutes, to fear Jehovah our God, for our good always, that He might preserve us alive, as it is at this day.

-And it shall be our righteousness, if we observe to do all these commandments before the Lord our God, as he hath commanded us.
+And it shall be our righteousness, if we observe to do all these commandments before Jehovah our God, as He hath commanded us.

 — Deuteronomy 6:3-9, 20-25